 - Sign up for the UE Activist Net on the UE website.
 It's an email alert service that will send you periodic messages about the election as well as other UE action updates.

 - Consider organizing a get-out-the-vote phone bank or texting bank for your local union.
 This is especially necessary since many workplaces are decentralized or spread over several shifts.
-Pick an evening or two in late October and get to work on the phones.
-Several people making calls or sending texts while one researches phone numbers will accomplish a lot.
-Try it!
+Pick an evening or two in late September (for those who will be voting by mail) and late October (for those who will vote at a polling place in person) and get to work on the phones.
+This can be safely done remotely by having members make calls or send texts from their homes.
+But first you’ll have to develop a script with talking points and provide lists of your members to call with their phone numbers.

 - Reach out to other UE locals in your area and combine your efforts.
 It’s always better when you have some help.
 Don’t hesitate to reach out to young activists, retirees and laid-off members for help.

 - Connect with others in your community who are working to get out the vote.
-What other unions or organization are active in your community and working to get out the vote on Election Day?
+What other unions or organizations are helping turn out the?
 Contact them and plug in to magnify your efforts.
-Look for Our Revolution chapters at ourrevolution.com or locals of the “Labor for Our Revolution” unions: ATU, BMWE, NNU, APWU, ILWU.
+Look for Our Revolution chapters at ourrevolution.com.

 Need help brainstorming or have questions?
-Contact your UE Regional leadership or staff person.
-Don’t forget to take pictures, and send in reports to the UE News at email@example.com or via fax at 412-471-8999.
+Contact your UE regional leadership or staff person.
+Don’t forget to take pictures, and send in reports to the UE News at firstname.lastname@example.org.

 UE’s approach to elections and politics – political action – is very different from those of most other unions.
 UE certainly doesn’t ignore politics – to the contrary, our union recognizes that election outcomes have a huge impact on our members and all workers.
 Our particular kind of political action also enables our union to discuss and then democratically decide the direction our union should take when it comes to the issues we support – or oppose.